afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step2.md

 ## Add Application Helm Chart

 Add the helm chart (this is the real application we will deploy).
 The `--resource` path is the path to files on disk whereas `--resourceUri` is the Git target folder.
 Do not change these.
-Notice also we’re uploading a helm chart with a name matching the keptn service: `helloservice.tgz`
+Notice also we’re uploading a helm chart with a name matching the Keptn service: `helloservice.tgz`

 ```
 cd keptn-job-executor-delivery-poc